craftercms/docs/source/developers/draft.rst

 that power the Freemarker and React applications.
 For reference on how to integrate, please see the sections below for your specific kind of application.

-Overall, XB’s ICE engine works with a sort of coordinate system that you — the developer — use to tell the CMS which field of the content type each element/component on your page/app maps to.
+Overall, XB's ICE engine works with a sort of coordinate system that you — the developer — use to tell the CMS which field of the content type each element/component on your page/app maps to.

 The coordinate system consists of the following pieces of data: